-12. Office of the Independent Adjudicator - 12.1 A student who is unhappy with the outcome of the Cause for Concern Panel or whose request for review is unsuccessful may, following issue of a Completion of Procedures letter, lodge a complaint with the Office of the Independent Adjudicator (OIA).
+12.1 A student who is unhappy with the outcome of the Cause for Concern Panel or whose request for review is unsuccessful may, following issue of a Completion of Procedures letter, lodge a complaint with the Office of the Independent Adjudicator (OIA).
 Details of the OIA and the relevant information in relation to the Scheme can be accessed at www.oiahe.org.uk.
 Further information and advice can be obtained from the Student Casework Unit.